 Chambers Associate: What is capital markets law?

 Jennifer Ezring, partner: Capital markets, or securities, lawyers work on transactions where a company uses equity securities (stock, or other ownership shares of the business) or debt securities (representing an initial borrowing of money, with a specific amount to be repaid over time) to meet its financing needs.
-A capital markets attorney works either with a company (the “issuer” of a security) or an investment bank (the “underwriter” of the offering), but the goal on both sides of these collaborative transactions will be to ensure the issuer and the underwriters are in compliance with the securities regulations governing the capital markets, and to provide the company with adequate financing by structuring a security on terms that are palatable to investors.
+A capital markets attorney works either with a company (the “issuer” of a security) or with an investment bank (the “underwriter” of the offering), but the goal on both sides of these collaborative transactions will be to ensure the issuer and the underwriters are in compliance with the securities regulations governing the capital markets, and to provide the company with adequate financing by structuring a security on terms that are palatable to investors.

 CA: What kind of work can associates expect in this area?